ashutoshvarmadhondi/ashutoshvarmadhondi/README.md

-# 👋 Hey there, I’m Ashutosh Dhondi
+# 👋 Hi there, I’m Ashutosh

-🔧 A passionate **Full Stack Developer** with building scalable web applications and automating infrastructure.
+🔧 A passionate **Full Stack Developer** with a strong foundation in software engineering and a drive to build scalable, high-performance web applications.

-💻 Currently sharpening my web development skills in the **WebCohort by Hitesh Choudhary & Piyush Garg** — and loving every bit of the hands-on learning!
+---

+### 👨‍💻 About Me

+I work across the stack using technologies like **Java**, **Spring Boot**, **JavaScript**, **React**, **Node.js**, , and **SQL/NoSQL databases** to develop robust and user-centric applications.
+I’ve deployed and automated systems on **AWS**, **GCP**, and containerized environments using **Docker** and **Kubernetes**.

+In addition to my technical expertise, I’ve actively taken ownership of end-to-end delivery, mentored junior developers, led sprint planning, facilitated code reviews, and helped improve engineering processes through collaboration and continuous feedback.
+I believe in leading by example and fostering a positive, growth-oriented team culture.

 ---